- American Physical Society Sites

 The Board may create, and the Board and the Council shall have joint oversight over, committees having responsibilities relating to both the general operations of the Society and scientific matters.
 Such committees may include a Physics Policy Committee, a Panel on Public Affairs, and a Committee on Scientific Publications.
 The makeup and responsibilities of such committees shall be set forth in the Policies and Procedures established by the Board.

 Section 1.
 Officers.
-The following are the principal officers of the Society: the President, the President-Elect, the Immediate Past President, the Vice President, the Treasurer, the CEO, and the Editor in Chief.
-The Board shall appoint a Secretary, and may appoint one or more other officers and define their duties as needed.
+The following are the principal officers of the Society: the President, the President-Elect, the Immediate Past President, the Vice President, the Treasurer, the EIC, and the CEO.
+The Board shall appoint a Secretary and may appoint one or more other officers and define their duties as needed.
 Officers shall be appointed in accordance with Sections 10 and 11 of this Article VII.

 Section 3.
 President-Elect.
 The President-Elect shall act in place of the President if the latter is unable to perform his or her duties.
 The President-Elect shall perform such other functions as may be provided in the Constitution and Bylaws.